thatbeautifuldream/dev/lecture-019/README.md

 undefined
 null
 undefined
-Adam is 30 years old from undefined
+Adam is null years old from undefined
 ```

 > Footnotes : whenever we dont assign value to a variable, it is `undefined` whereas `null` is passed as a value explicitly.